cloudfoundry/docs-deploying-cf/ec2/configure_aws_cf.html.md

     * **Source**: "Custom IP / 10.0.16.0/24"
 1. Click **Review and Launch**.
 1. Click **Launch**.
-1. Specify "Choose an existing key pair" and "bosh" from the dropdown menus.
+1. Specify "Choose an existing key pair" and "microbosh" from the dropdown menus.
 1. Click **Launch Instances**.
 1. Click **View Instances**.
 1. Select the "NAT" instance in the **Instances** list.